jborjon/jborjon.github.io/portfolio/incredible-legacy-of-game-changing-zx-spectrum.md

 ## A Brief History of the ZX Spectrum

-Sinclair, a London-based company founded by Clive Sinclair (now Sir Clive), had already found great success with the ZX80 and ZX81 home computers, both built on the popular [Zilog Z80 microprocessor](https://landley.net/history/mirror/cpm/z80.html){:target="_blank"}.
+Sinclair, a London-based company founded by Clive Sinclair (now Sir Clive), had already found great success with the ZX80 and ZX81 home computers, both built on the popular [Zilog Z80 microprocessor](https://landley.net/history/mirror/cpm/z80.html){:target="_blank" rel="noopener"}.

 The ZX Spectrum—known as Speccy by some fans—was Sinclair Research’s third computer model.
 It would also become their best-seller.